A Novel Potential Featuring Off-Center Circular Orbits: Summary, interpretation of the results, and outlook

 This article is inspired by Proposition 7, Problem 2 of Book 1 of Newton's \emph{Principia}.
-There, Newton gives a formula for how the force should depend on the point \emph{on the orbit} in order for the orbit to be an \emph{off-center} circle.
-We identify a potential behind this force, \eqref{potential_720}, that acts everywhere in space.
-All zero-energy orbits in this potential are, indeed, off-center circles.
-We give an explanation for this phenomenon using a generalization of the Bohlin-Arnold-Vassiliev duality to maps that connect Euclidean spaces to curved ones.
-In particular, we show that the motion in the potential we identified is a stereographic image of free motion on a sphere.
+There, Newton gives a formula for how a force should depend on the point \emph{on the orbit} in order for the orbit to be an \emph{off-center} circle.
+We identify a potentialthat can induce such a force~\eqref{potential_720}.
+All \emph{zero-energy} orbits in this potential are, indeed, off-center circles.

-We are building on the known results \cite{bohlin1911_113,arnold_HBNH_1990,arnold1990_1148} for the limiting case of obits passing through the potential center, Book 1, Proposition 7, Problem 2, Corollary I of \cite{newton_principia_1846}, that deals with the inverse quartic potential, \eqref{potential_721}.
+Next, we show that the motion in the potential \eqref{potential_720} is a stereographic image of free motion on a sphere.
+This connection can be regarded as a manifestation of the Bohlin--Arnold--Vassiliev (BAV) duality \cite{arnold_HBNH_1990,arnold1990_1148,bohlin1911_113,horvathy2014_14042265,maclaurin_Fluxons1742} introduced by MacLaurin, in 1742, and its non-Euclidean generalization by Goursat \cite{goursat1887_446}, from 1887.
+At large distances from the potential center, where our potential becomes an inverse quartic well, our map degenerates to a circle inversion; the latter relates the motion in the inverse quartic potential to a free motion in a flat space, a well-known manifestation of the BAV duality \cite{arnold_HBNH_1990} (a self-duality, in this particular case).

-It appears promising to search for other problems that map to free motion on curved surfaces with solvable geodesics.
+Since the zero-energy orbits in the potential \eqref{potential_720} are closed curves, we were also compelled to identify an additional integral of motion, complementary to the Hamiltonian and the angular momentum.
+This integral is an analogue of the Runge--Lenz vector of the Coulomb problem.

-Another potential direction of research is as follows.
-Newton's result can be generalized to the case where the potential center lies \emph{outside} of the orbit.
-This motion leads to the potential \eqref{potential_720_hyperbolic}.
-Curiously, that potential would induce a metric of the Poincar\'{e} disk model of hyperbolic geometry \cite{penrose_road_to_reality2004} (p.~45).
-There the geodesics are circle segments intersecting the border of the Poincar\'{e} disk at a right angle, inside the disk.
-Remarkably, these are precisely what the orbits of the potential \eqref{potential_720_hyperbolic} do, inside a circle of radius $\tilde{\mathcal{R}} = \sqrt{ l^2-R^2}$; see Fig.~\ref{f:orbits_hyperbolic} (it is not yet clear how to interpret the outside parts of the orbits).
-The right angles follow from the fact that the orbit radius $R$ and the orbit center displacement $l$ are now related by One may now think about shifting the search for new useful BAV dualities from maps to and from integrable systems to potential-induced metrics with solvable geodesics.
+For future projects, it appears promising to search for other problems that map to a free motion on curved surfaces with solvable geodesics.